 Internet of Things and Big Data are very much a technology driven activity applied by hard- and software developers, whereby competing technologies offer different solutions with unclear business cases.

 What will we do with this data gathered by connected devices and sensors?
 It is daunting for many organizations to grasp the amount of big data being produced from sensors and devices, let alone getting business value from it.
-And as a consequence how will it effect the deployment of IoT and influence our daily life, Internet of People.
+As a consequence how will it effect the deployment of IoT and influence our daily life, Internet of People.

 With IoT in one hand and Big Data in the other real human problems can be solved, instead of simply marketing new gadgets and services.

 During the 2rd edition of this international event in 2013 the following type of companies attended:

 - Hardware manufacturers (components, Telecom, IT, Consumer Electronics, White Goods, sensors etc.), Open Source included

 - Software manufacturers (OS, applications, embedded software, open data, data visualization), Open Source included

 - System Integrators

 - Design companies (product, interaction, service and Visualization)

 - Visionares who see potential in Internet of Things